 - Zoological Society of London (UK)

 - EuroNatur (Germany)

-… and was later joined by three additional members:
+… and was later joined by five additional members:

 - Centro Italiano per la Riqualificazione Fluviale (Italy) in 2015